eventray-archive/horus/README.md

 >
 >  config.include('pyramid_signup')

+pyramid_signup does not require pyramid_tm or the ZopeTransactionManager with your session but if you do not use them you do have to take one extra step, we don't commit transactions for you because that just wouldn't be nice!

+All you have to do is to subscribe to the extension events and commit the session yourself, this also gives you the ability to do some extra processing before processing is finished:

+> from pyramid_signup.events import PasswordResetEvent
+> from pyramid_signup.events import NewRegistrationEvent

+> def handle_request(event):
+>    request = event.request
+>    session = request.registry.getUtility(ISUSession)
+>    session.commit()
+>
+>    self.config.add_subscriber(handle_request, PasswordResetEvent)
+>    self.config.add_subscriber(handle_request, NewRegistrationEvent)

 Extending pyramid_signup
 =============================
 If you would like to modify any of the forms in pyramid signup, you just need